kuleshov/tensor-factorization/README.md

 Tensor Factorization via Matrix Factorization
 =============================================

-In the same way that a matrix always possesses a singular value decomposition, a tensor (e.g., a `d x d x d` array) can often be factorized into a sum of rank-one components.
+Tensor factorization is a key subroutine in recent algorithms for learning latent variable models using a technique called the method of moments.

-Tensor factorization is a key subroutine in many recent algorithms based on the method of moments for solving problems such as:
+This technique is applicable to a broad class of models, such as:

-* Learning mixtures of Gaussians (a way of clustering data)
+* Mixtures of Gaussians
-* Topic modeling (e.g., using the LDA algorithm)
+* Topic models (e.g. latent Dirichlet allocation)
-* Learning HMMs for sequence analysis
+* Hidden Markov models

 However, techniques for factorizing tensors are not as well-developed as matrix factorization techniques.
 The algorithms implemented here instead